 The Health Careers core curriculum is a group of courses presenting information and skills common to most health careers.
-The core curriculum courses are considered "enhancer" courses and were implemented by the division in fall 2006 in response to student and faculty request.
+The core curriculum courses are considered "enhancer" courses.
 The purpose of the core curriculum is to assist students in being successful in choosing a health career suitable to their interest and to enhance their medical/health knowledge base prior to enrollment in a specific health career program.
 The number of courses adopted by each program varies according to the length and needs of the program.